Bylaws

 ARTICLE XII: DISSOLUTION

 In the event of ORID dissolution, all monies, property, and records shall be held in trust for three years.
-If ORID is not re-established within three years of dissolution, all monies, property and records shall be donated to the RID, Inc.
+If ORID is not re-established within three years of dissolution, all monies, property, and records shall be donated to RID.